fracorco/mokip-storage/README.md

 mvn clean package -DskipTests -Prelease
 ```
 The profile `release` enables the generation of all the artifacts.
 If omitted, only the JAR files with the binaries for each Maven module are generated.
+The jars for the `mokip-storage-backend` and `mokip-storage-functions` modules are the only ones to be used in MoKiP, together with GraphDB, RDF4J and RDFpro dependencies.
-After running the above command, the compressed archive `mokip-storage-evaluation/target/mokip-storage-evaluation-<VERSION>.tar.gz` contains all the code and input material necessary for the evaluation (see next section).
+The compressed archive `mokip-storage-evaluation/target/mokip-storage-evaluation-<VERSION>.tar.gz` contains all the code and input material necessary for the evaluation (see next section).

 ## How to reproduce the evaluation
 Requirements: